svgdotjs/svg.js/useCases.md

 emit the following events from the runner:
 - start - when a runner first initialises
 - finish - when a runner finishes
-- during - on every step
+- step - on every step
-- done - when a function completes

 Maybe they also want to react to timeline events as well